stefanandres/contrail-build/README.md

 3. `cd contrails-build/centos65`
 6. `vagrant up`
 7. binaries currently are deployed in the VM in /tmp/contrails_install (vagrant ssh to enter VM)

+## KNOWN ISSUES

+* adding -j to the actual scons install job breaks the build process, so the entire build takes like 30-60 minutes